SLUR-m-Py/SLURPY/README.md

   -B 16, --parallel-bwa 16
                         Number of parallel bwa alignments to run (default: 16).
 Controls the number of bwa jobs submitted at once to slurm.
   -P tb, --partition tb
-                        The type of partiton jubs formated by slurpy run on (default: tb).
+                        The type of partiton jobs formatted by slurpy run on (default: tb).
   -M chrM, --mtDNA chrM
                         Name of the mitochondrial contig (default: chrM).
   -Q 30, --map-threshold 30
-                        Mapping quality threshold to filter aligments (default: 30).
+                        Mapping quality threshold to filter alignments (default: 30).
   -f 16, --fastp-threads 16
                         The number of threads used in fastp to split input fastq files (default: 16).
-Note: must be an even multiple of the nubmer of splits.
+Note: must be an even multiple of the number of splits.
   -b 4, --bwa-threads 4
                         The number of threads used per bwa alignment on split input fastq files (default: 4).
   -s 4, --sam-threads 4
                         The number of threads used per bwa alignment on split input fastq files (default: 4).
   -n name, --run-name name
                         Run name used to name output files.
-Default behaviour is to use the current parent directory.
+Default behavior is to use the current parent directory.
   -c ./path/to/control.bam [./path/to/control.bam ...], --controls ./path/to/control.bam [./path/to/control.bam ...]
                         Path to control or input bam files used in ChIP-seq experiments.
   -g bp, --genome-size bp